Lawrie & Co: Lawrie's Galleries, London

 The Lawries opened their London gallery Lawrie & Co. in 1892, moving to 15 Old Bond Street in 1893.
 The Saturday Review literary journal praised the opening exhibition on Bond Street, which featured pieces by Diego Velázquez, George Romney, Thomas Gainsborough, John Constable, Jean-Baptiste-Camille Corot, and Jean-François Millet, as well as the "handsome" accompanying catalogue.

 John Hoppner, Princess Amelia (1785), now in the Royal Collection Trust, UK.

 The Morning Post also commended the "small but excellent collection of pictures."
-At the very end of the year, the gallery showed works by Josef Israels, Gheerardt David, and several British artists.
+At the very end of the year, the gallery showed works by Jozef Israëls, Gheerardt David, and several British artists.
 In 1894, the London Morning Post described the gallery's guiding principle as “few but fit”: Lawrie & Co. exhibited fine works (including in that year, John Hoppner's portrait of Princess Amelia) but not many of them.
-In 1895, Lawrie & Co. exhibited more works by Jean-Baptiste-Camille Corot, Charles-François Daubigny, Jean-François Millet, G. F. Watts, and E. Burne-Jones.
+In 1895, Lawrie & Co. exhibited more works by Corot, Charles-François Daubigny, Jean-François Millet, George Frederic Watts, and Edward Burne-Jones.
 In 1900, Lawrie & Co. exhibited a selection of early Italian artworks.
 By the turn of the twentieth century, Lawrie & Co. supplied virtually all Dutch masterworks entering the American market.

 Two years later, when the gallery moved to 159 New Bond Street, the building itself won praise in the press for its barrel-vaulted vestibule and coved ceilings.
 Another art dealership, a branch of Knoedler & Co. run by Charles Carstairs, moved into the 15 Old Bond Street space.
-An exhibition of English school masterworks - including ones by John Constable, J. M. W. Turner, William Holman Hunt, Joshua Reynolds, and John Everett Millais, all from the collection of Sir Cuthbert Quilter - was one of Lawrie's first in the new location.
+An exhibition of English school masterworks - including ones by John Constable, J. M. W. Turner, William Holman Hunt, Joshua Reynolds, and John Everett Millais, all from the collection of Sir Cuthbert Quilter, 1st Baronet - was one of Lawrie's first in the new location.
 The gallery donated the admissions earnings to the King's Hospital Fund.
 In early 1903, an exhibition on seventeenth-century Dutch painting won praise from The Times of London as an exhibition of "more than average interest."
 It featured Portrait of the Artist's Sister and The Scribe by Rembrandt van Rijn, Portrait of a Boy Reading and another work by Frans Hals, Gerard ter Borch's Card Players, and Jacob Ruisdael's Outskirts of a Forest among thirty other pieces.

-Jean-Marc Nattier, Elizabeth, Countess of Warwick (1754), originally sold to Henry Clay Frick in 1899, now at The Frick Collection, New York.
+Jean-Marc Nattier, Elizabeth, Countess of Warwick (1754), originally sold to Henry Clay Frick in 1899, now at the Frick Collection, New York.

 In its early twentieth century heyday, Lawrie's important clients included T. G. Arthur (Glasgow-based textile manufacturer), A. J. Kirkpatrick (president of the Royal Glasgow Institute of the Fine Arts), W. A. Coats (British industrialist), D. T. Watson (attorney), and Henry Clay Frick.